A guide to Patio and French Door Shutters

 Customer shot, after shutters were fitted.
 1 frame opening in bifold formation left and right.
 Full height shutters with a mid rail.

-Why shutters are a better option for patio doors than curtains
+Why shutters are a better option for patio and French doors than curtains

 Shutters are the ideal solution for your French doors for many reasons: